WorldMaker/cycle-gear/README.md

 of gears.
 At the top level of an application might be a `transmission` defined by a history router such as [@cycle/history](https://github.com/cyclejs/history), and at lower levels a `transmission` might be some other sort of user-action dependent state machine.

+## `motor`

+`motor` is a main factory function for the `Gear` pattern.
+It takes a `gearbox` of Gears, default states for gears, which teeth to bind to which sinks, connectors to merge the output of gears, and from that builds a Cycle main to wire the gears up to Cycle sources and sinks.

+A `gearbox` is an observable of iterable sets of gears or a factory from Cycle sources to an observable of iterable sets of gears.
+This can be useful for component systems that have many similar, interlocking parts.